-- Will the Stafford Loans I borrowed through my lender in prior years still be deferred?
+- Will the student loans I borrowed through my lender in prior years still be deferred?

 - As long as you are enrolled in school on at least a half-time basis, your prior year federal loans will continue to be deferred.
 Enrollment information is reported to lenders by the school on a regular basis.

-- What are the Direct Loan repayment options?
+- What are the student loan repayment options?

-- There are five total repayment options available for Direct Loans:
+- There are several repayment options available for student loans:

 - What steps should I take to obtain a Parent PLUS loan?

 - Under the Federal Direct PLUS loan program, parents may borrow up to the full cost of their student's education minus other financial aid received.
 Credit checks are required.
 However, the Direct Lending Program uses a more lenient credit assessment.

 Application instructions are provided on our website to apply for a PLUS loan.